eklitzke/e/README.md

 Pretty much the same as Ubuntu, with slightly different packages (not listed here; inquire if you need assistance).
 You will also need to manually create a `tcmalloc.so` symlink, as with Ubuntu.
+Unfortunately, Ubuntu and Fedora version the tcmalloc .so files differently, so there's not a straightforward way to handle this setup automatically.

 Building on Mac OS X
 --------------------